Is Buying a Care Home a Good Investment?

-All around the world the median age of populations is increasing.
-In more developed and affluent countries such as the US, western Europe, Japan and South Korea the numbers of elderly residents and retirees living longer has increased rapidly and this trend shows no sign of reversing.
+Care Home Investment – All around the world the median age of populations is increasing.
+In more developed and affluent countries such as the US, western Europe, Japan and South Korea the numbers of elderly residents and retirees living longer have increased rapidly and this trend shows no sign of reversing.

 This steady and continuous growth in the number of elderly people living in the UK is presenting a few social problems.
-One of those problems is that if there are less people of a working age than retirees then there will be less people to generate the income tax to cover the welfare and cost of caring for the elderly.
+One of those problems is that if there are fewer people of working age than retirees then there will be fewer people to generate the income tax to cover the welfare and cost of caring for the elderly.

 Ever since the 1980’s the percentage of pensioners to the rest of the population has been increasing steadily.
 Currently, the UK population is made up of over 17% of people aged over 65.
 The Office for National Statistics published the predicted figures for the UK’s ageing population, showing an estimated increase of 23.6% by the year 2035, from 17.8% in 2015.